luk87/YoungTab/README.md

 #YoungTab

-## Summary
+# Summary

 YoungTab is a mathematical tool to compute the dimension of irreducible representations of the classical Lie algebras A, B, C, D, described by Young tableaux.
+It is useful in finding the representation associated to irreducible tensors of classical lie algebras, since tensor with given symmetries could be represented by Young tableaux.
+It has wide range of application in theoretical physics since group theoretical structure are obiquitus in different contexts, form condensed matter to high energy physics.

 ## Installation
-YoungTab is a linux 64 application that could be directly downloaded and used by placing the binary file in a folder containing another folder with name glade containing in turn the logo and the glade file (in the zip file filed this structure tree is already defined).
+YoungTab is a program written in C code thought for linux 64 and the GUI is based on the GTK toolkit.
+It could be directly downloaded and used by placing the bin file in a folder containing another folder with name glade containing in turn the logo and the glade file.
+The required libraries are gtk, gdk, cairo, gobject, glib and pthread.

 ## Usage